Opening Day Traditions - Evolution of NPB Opening Ceremonies

 Overview of NPB Opening Day Ceremonies

-NPB's Opening Day is far more than the first game of the season—it is a marquee event that captivates the entire baseball world.
+NPB's Opening Day is far more than the first game of the season - it is a marquee event that captivates the entire baseball world.
 Since the first professional game on February 9, 1936, between the Yomiuri Giants and an All-Japan team, opening ceremonies have evolved dramatically with each era.
 Ceremonial first pitches have featured prime ministers and celebrities, and the 1959 Emperor's Game at Korakuen Stadium, attended by Emperor Showa, became a landmark moment.
-Today all 12 teams craft elaborate productions featuring fireworks, drone shows, and projection mapping.
+As of 2024, all 12 teams craft elaborate productions featuring fireworks, drone shows, and projection mapping.
 The 2024 Opening Day drew approximately 200,000 fans across all six games, underscoring the event's enduring drawing power.

 History of Ceremonial First Pitches

 The ceremonial first pitch is the centerpiece of Opening Day, with a history stretching back to NPB's founding.
 In 1951, General Douglas MacArthur threw a ceremonial first pitch, creating an iconic moment symbolizing U.S.-Japan relations.
 In 1994, Prime Minister Morihiro Hosokawa took the mound at Nagoya Stadium, highlighting the intersection of politics and sport.
-Recent years have seen entertainers and even anime characters participate—in 2019, a Virtual YouTuber threw a ceremonial first pitch, reflecting the digital age.
+From the late 2010s onward, entertainers and even anime characters participate - in 2019, a Virtual YouTuber threw a ceremonial first pitch, reflecting the digital age.
 Teams increasingly let fans vote on first-pitch honorees, and the SoftBank Hawks launched a hometown heroes first pitch program in 2018.
 Measuring and publicizing the pitch speed has become a beloved tradition that generates buzz every year.

 Related books are also helpful